MakisChartalos/health-haven/README.md

 ![Dashboard](src/main/resources/static/images/screenshots/patient-dashboard.PNG)
 The patient can search a doctor based on their speciality, view their appointments or update their profile.

-### Patient Dashboard - Search Doctor by Specialty
+### Patient Dashboard - Search Doctor by Speciality

 ![Search Dashboard](src/main/resources/static/images/screenshots/search-doctor-by-speciality.PNG)